Roberta McCain: Later life

 McCain campaigned during her son's 2008 presidential bid, and was active in 2007 and 2008 despite her advanced age.
 In November 2007, her comments during an MSNBC interview about Mitt Romney, his role in organizing the 2002 Winter Olympics, and his Mormonism generated minor political controversy and forced her son to respond to clarify her remarks.
 In August 2008, she had a fashion shoot and was featured in a pair of Vogue magazine articles.
 On May 13, 2009, she appeared on The Tonight Show with Jay Leno.
 McCain's comments about Rush Limbaugh and Keith Olbermann created a stir with politicos on both sides even after her son's failed presidential bid.

 McCain's life of traveling with family, specifically her twin sister, was noted by Maureen Orth in The New York Times in December 2007.
 On October 22, 2009, she was hospitalized while traveling in Portugal after she fell and injured her head.

 For her 100th birthday in 2012, she had a small party at the Capitol Hill Club.
 A few weeks after her 100th birthday, McCain suffered a mild stroke.
 McCain's centenary was noted in a number of periodicals in the United States, including an article by Pulitzer Prize–winning journalist Ken Herman.
 She was featured in Town & Country magazine later that year.

 In September 2013, television commentator Greta Van Susteren wrote about McCain in an essay that was featured by Politico during their "Women Rule" series.
 In September 2013, McCain and her parlor were featured in an article in the peer-reviewed academic journal, the Journal of Urban History.

 On the occasion of her 106th birthday in February 2018, members of McCain's family took to social media to express birthday wishes and share memories of McCain over the years.
-McCain accompanied other members of the McCain family in June 2018 for the Washington, D.C. screening of the documentary John McCain: For Whom the Bell Tolls.
+McCain accompanied other members of her family in June 2018 for the Washington, D.C. screening of the documentary John McCain: For Whom the Bell Tolls.
 Before her son John's death in August 2018, she attended a Capitol Hill event where politicians commemorated the Senator as a living requiem.
 After her son's death, she attended the ceremony that marked the arrival of his remains to lie in state in the United States Capitol rotunda and attended the funeral at the Washington National Cathedral, where eulogies were given by former presidents Barack Obama and George W. Bush, among others.